msank00/msank00.github.io/_posts/2020-03-03-blog_602_Survey_data_programming.md

 # Data Programming: Creating Large Training Sets, Quickly

-We will highlight the main points from [this](https://arxiv.org/abs/1605.07723) paper.
+We will highlight the main points from [this](https://arxiv.org/abs/1605.07723) NIPS 2016 paper.

 Large labeled training sets are the critical building blocks of supervised learning methods and are key enablers of deep learning techniques.
 For some applications, **creating labeled training sets is the most time-consuming and expensive** part of applying machine learning.
 The author therefore proposes a paradigm for the programmatic creation of training sets called data programming in which users express **weak supervision** strategies or domain heuristics as **labeling functions**, which are programs that label subsets of the data, but that are noisy and may conflict.